 The producers are also part of ASOPEP Women's Committee, which seeks to facilitate training and needed support for their coffee-growing communities.

-We're excited to bring you this single origin, organic, fair trade certified, specialty coffee grown by 32 women in Peru.
-The name of the cooperative is Sumac Warmi, which means beautiful women in the local language, Quechua.
-The coffee plants are cultivated on a microlot under the shade of fruit and forest trees, allowing the natural environment to be preserved.
+Sumac Warmi, which means beautiful women in the local language, Quechua, is a cooperative made up of 32 women in Peru.
+Their coffee plants are cultivated on a microlot under the shade of fruit and forest trees, allowing the natural environment to be preserved.
+It is both organic and fair trade certified.

 Sumac Warmi is committed to both producing the finest coffee and ensuring their members are provided for.
 Expert agronomists train members in agronomic best practices, pest control, soil analysis, fertilization, certification compliance, harvesting, and post-harvest processing.
 They also help members maintain food security by raising small animals and maintaining vegetable gardens.